- Best Practices ●

 If you need to update or edit your link, even as a possibility in the future, create a Dynamic QR Code version so that you can change it at any time.

-#6) Overloaded content with too much data
+6) Overloaded content with too much data

 Problem: The QR Code is overloaded with too much data.
 This makes it take much longer to scan, which can deter customers and result in a loss of potential sales.

-Solution: Instead of linking tons of information to one QR Code, consider which elements might be relevant for each campaign.
+Solution: The length of the URL (if very long) creates a crowded-looking QR Code and makes it difficult to scan.
+Instead of linking tons of information to one QR Code, consider which elements might be relevant for each campaign.
 Use the QR Code for one specific type of information instead of several at once.

 Remember: The purpose of QR Codes is not to hold as much information as possible.
 Rather, the point is to connect the consumer with the appropriate information quickly and conveniently.
+You can also use a URL shortening tool to help keep the QR Codes clean, less crowded, and easily scannable.

-#7) Not using a square shape
+7) Not using a scannable shape

 Helps ensure the QR Codes are scannable